Unity-Technologies/TermsOfService/Unity Software Additional Terms.md

 # **Unity Editor Software Terms**

-Last Updated:  October 10, 2024
+Last Updated:  December 4, 2024

-What’s changed: As announced in [our September 12th, 2024 blog post](https://unity.com/blog/unity-is-canceling-the-runtime-fee), the Unity Runtime Fee has been canceled for our games customers.
-As part of that, the Unity Runtime Fee has been removed from our Unity Editor Software Terms.
-Additionally as noted in the blog post, tier eligibility has also been updated in our terms (for example, Unity Personal will remain free, and we’ll be doubling the current revenue and funding ceiling from $100,000 to $200,000 USD).
-Please review the full text of the updated Editor Software Terms, as well as our Terms of Service.
-Please review our Blog [here](https://unity.com/blog/terms-update-runtime-fee-cancellation).
-The prior version of the Software Terms is available [here](https://unity.com/legal/terms-of-service/software-legacy).

-Please note: As we’ve communicated previously, if we update the Editor Software Terms, you can choose to continue using the prior accepted version of the terms as long as you keep using that named version of Unity Editor (e.g., an upgrade from Unity 6 to Unity 6.1 is the same named version).
-See below for details.
+What’s changed: The Unity Student Plan has been updated to allow for commercial use up to 1 million USD for the most recent 12 month period with an eligibility limit of ten cumulative years.
+You can view the prior version of the Software Terms [here](https://unity.com/legal/terms-of-service/software-legacy).

 These terms (the “Software Terms”) govern your use of the Unity Editor, including pursuant to a Unity Plan, and supplement the Unity Terms of Service.